Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-connect-cluster-ssl-protocol.md

    - **Project Name:** Select the project name defined in the [Aiven Console](https://console.aiven.io/)
    - **Bootstrap server:** Enter the Service URI for your Apache Kafka Connect service.
 You can find the service URI in the Connection information page of your service in Aiven Console.

    In the service URI, you can omit the `https://` portion of the URL and the user credentials.
-The Aiven for Kafka Connect server details should typically start with `kafkaconnect-<servicename>-<projectname>:<port>`.
+The Aiven for Apache Kafka Connect server details should typically start with `kafkaconnect-<servicename>-<projectname>:<port>`.

    - **Service Name:** Enter the name of the service as defined in the [Aiven Console](https://console.aiven.io/) for your Apache Kafka service